CAOR-XRteam/scener_server/README.md

 5.  **Cache Miss:** If no suitable asset exists:
     a.
 The pipeline invokes the **Text-to-Image** model to generate a 2D concept image.
     b.
 The generated image is passed to the **Image-to-3D** model to create the 3D asset.
     c.
+The generated asset is added in the asset database.
+    d.
 The raw 3D output is post-processed and converted into the GLB file format (`.glb`).
-    d.
+    e.
 The final binary (`.glb`) and its metadata (including asset IDs) are returned.

 #### `generate_3d_scene` Pipeline
 This pipeline constructs a complete 3D scene by decomposing the prompt and assembling the required assets.